MARY LOUISE KELLY, Host:

 NOGUCHI: Simmons says venture capitalists, or VCs, are among those willing to fan the hot air.

-Mr. MICHAEL ARONSON (Venture Capitalist): Sell when you get the opportunity.
+MICHAEL ARONSON: Sell when you get the opportunity.

 NOGUCHI: That's it?